ShakeAnApple/Lego/README.md

 #### FileSystemWatcherTest(in developing)

-Console application(or maybe WPF... as luck would have it) that can watch changes happend to *.txt files in multiple directories then index and search their content.
+Console application(or maybe WPF... as luck would have it) for watching changes happend to *.txt files in multiple directories, indexing and searching their content.